nvmarpita/myanimelist_ratings_analysis/README.md

 Method: Multiple Linear Regression (OLS, via `statsmodels`) predictors: Episodes, Duration_minute, and Type; TV as baseline category

 Result: R² = 0.246.
-Type added real explanatory power (R² roughly doubled), and in the process, Episodes' earlier effect turned out to be insignificant (p=0.477) it wasn't a real independent effect after all
+Type added real explanatory power (R² roughly doubled), and in the process, Episodes' earlier effect turned out to be insignificant (p=0.477) it wasn't a real independent effect after all.

 Interpretation: Adding Type to the model raised R² from 0.107 to 0.246, meaning the model now explains about 25% of Score's variation, up from about 10% before.
 This is still a minority of what drives Score about 75% remains unexplained but adding Type clearly improved the model.
 Once Type was included, Episodes' effect became statistically insignificant (p = 0.477, compared to p < 0.001 before), suggesting its earlier weak correlation wasn't a real independent effect it was likely picking up on the fact that TV series tend to have more episodes than Movies, which also happen to score higher.
 Every Type category scored lower than TV (the baseline), with Movie showing the largest gap (1.06 points) and Special showing the smallest (0.43 points)